Cyt1xxx/Dev-journal-and-my-progress/README.md

    C 4h: understood the differenceses between char, long, int (amount of bytes) , getchar/putchar behaviour , EOF definition (-1) , why char can't catch it, how actually a machine read what we type (reads bytes, interprets to ASCII digits, than letters) , practised for loop why it breaks the body immediately after statement's failure, tackled some problems in the book, understood if/elif/else , why it's'faster, then if if if... statements
 2. only 3-4 h per day, my schedule's a bit interrupted...
 3. minuses overcome pluses

+27.12.2025(day off)

+28.12.2025(6h)
+1. Was learning C by book, practised what've learn earlier, did the exercise i haven't finished, got familiar with analogue of ython's and,  or operators (&& , ||), some tricks of C like assignmnet of variables like this: x = y = z = 0 (right to left), how to use else if more precisely, started module of arrays , stopped here as i failed exercise , but will keep on practising during a next week.
+Fully explored ch.
+1 of Linux book, started practising by entering shell commands on wsl.
+2. Good exercise hours , no minuses.
+Change a bit approach by tackling ex. in c book - provide 1-2h+ time to a complicated ones and after it cheat on a decision.
+I made this to fight up with my impatience and to force my brain find it's own solutions neither on relying to someone's help.